initc3/ic3-website/content/about.md

 IC3 distributes funds internally primarily according to a competitive grant process, conducted twice yearly.
-    We have committed to the following priorities: fostering collaboration between IC3 researchers and partners, technology transfer for IC3 research, career support for junior faculty, promoting participation of women and minorities in the blockchain technology area, and encouraging interdisciplinary and cross-campus collaboration among IC3 faculty.
+    We have committed to the following priorities: fostering collaboration between IC3 researchers and partners, technology transfer for IC3 research, career support for junior faculty, promoting participation of scientists and practitioners with a diverse range of backgrounds in the blockchain technology area, and encouraging interdisciplinary and cross-campus collaboration among IC3 faculty.
 IC3 Co-Directors meet monthly.

 IC3 has created for program chairs and other interested colleagues the following statement on conflicts of interest for